All Episodes

 So it's very doable to protect the whole grid.

-policy where you're protecting millions and millions of dollars worth of equipment and very long lead times to replace.
+And then going forward, you can just think of that as kind of an insurance policy where you're protecting millions and millions of dollars worth of equipment and very long lead times to replace.

 So take care of that now.

-It's not a huge amount of money does the wandering magnetic pole and the weakening of the magnetosphere, does that make solar flares more powerful in terms of induction voltage?
+Does the wandering magnetic pole and the weakening of the magnetosphere, does that make solar flares more powerful in terms of induction of voltage?

 Yeah, the stronger the magnetic field makes a stronger ground current.

-So you get those strong ground currents up in the Northern Territories.
+So you get those strong ground currents up in the northern territories.

 Yes.

-That drives a bunch of ions into the atmosphere, and those are actually worse at the equator.
+And those are actually worse at the equator.

 And in Texas, that protection really, the southernmost part of Texas, that protection needs to be 85 volts per kilometer.